wdc-nitsikkim/dashboard/readme.md

   - Remove any other versions of PHP if present (**just removing them from your path will work**)
 - Open `php.ini`, which can be found at the root directory of the newly extracted PHP folder
 - Replace all occurences of `D:\Program Files\php-7.0.33` with the absolute path of your PHP installation folder _(as this version of PHP doesn't support relative paths)_
 - Open a terminal and run `php -v`.
-If it looks something like below, you can continue else follow the above step more carefully or try restarting your PC
+If it looks something like below, you can continue else follow the above steps more carefully or try restarting your PC
 - ![php-v](https://user-images.githubusercontent.com/43738236/128649946-22e2197a-0d82-4100-ab5d-ae1d4086858c.png)
 - After this, download **Composer**
   - [Windows](https://getcomposer.org/Composer-Setup.exe)